primaza/primaza/docs/book/src/tutorials/claiming/intro.md

 ## Control Plane Workflow

-If you create the ServiceClaim in the Control Plane you can define whether it applies to all the Application Namespaces in the Environment or it is just for one specific namespace.
+If you create the ServiceClaim in the Control Plane you can define whether it applies to all the Application Namespaces in the Environment or it's just for one specific namespace.
 This filter is implemented by the mean of the Claim's property `applicationClusterContext`.

 For examples refer to [Filtering by Name](./filtering-by-name.md) or [Filtering by Labels](./filtering-by-labels.md) tutorials for Environment wide ServiceClaim examples, and to [Application Namespace Scoped](./application-namespace-scoped.md) tutorial.